hkdas21/MCT-India-Summit-Internal/Instructions/Labs/1-kickoff-and-team-formation.md

 ---
 task:
-    title: 'WWL Frontier Hack Event – Kickoff & Team Formation'
+    title: 'MCT India Summit- Frontier Hack Event – Kickoff & Team Formation'
 ---

 ## Step 1: Kickoff & Team Formation

 **Suggested time:** 10 minutes

-You'll start the Frontier Hack Event  by meeting your team members and Table Coach.
+You'll start the MCT Frontier Hack Event  by meeting your team members and Table Coach.
 This is your chance to build rapport and set the tone for how you’ll collaborate during the rest of the session.
 By the end, your team should feel comfortable working together and ready to dive into problem-solving.

 You'll complete the following tasks: